 All students attending Berea College are required to carry health insurance through the College currently through Arc Administrators.
 For those students who are covered by parental or individual plans, this mandatory College policy serves as secondary, “excess” coverage.
 The policy provides primary coverage for students with no insurance.

 The insurance premium is part of the student expense budget and will be charged to the term bill.
 Financial Aid is applied to this cost, based on need as established by the Free Application for Federal Student Aid.
 Students’ dependents may be added to the College plan at an additional premium.

 All medical records are confidential.
 CHS abides by HIPPA (The Health Information Privacy and Protection Act) regulations.
 No one except CHS staff has access to the charts, except in very limited cases- such as an after hours emergency.
 No information is released to anyone on campus or elsewhere without the patient’s written authorization.
-Please let the Director know if you have any concerns about this matter.
+Please let the office manager know if you have any concerns about this matter.

 When CHS is closed, patients can speak with the provider on call by calling St. Joseph Berea Hospital at 986-3151.
 Ask that the provider on call for CHS return your call.
 Leave your name and phone number.
 If you have a true emergency, go directly to the nearest Emergency Room.
 If at Berea Hospital and hospitalization is required, the physician on call will be notified.
 Any needed follow-up care should be arranged with CHS the following week day.

 For your convenience, we see patients by appointment.
 To schedule an appointment with one of the providers at CHS, call (859)985-3212.
 Time is allowed each day to see persons with emergencies.
 Emergency situations are handled as quickly as possible and sometimes referred to Saint Joseph Berea Emergency Department.
 If possible, please call ahead to inform the staff of any emergencies coming in.
 If you cannot keep an appointment, please call to cancel so others may be scheduled.